eck-nyu/SmB6_XYmap_analysis/README.md

 # SmB6_XYmap_analysis
-Code updated and uploaded on Jan 5 2022, used in analysis published in Kotta et al., "Metallic chemical potentials in an insulating topological state"
+Code updated and uploaded on Jan 5 2022.
-Direct questions to Erica Kotta at eck325@nyu.edu.
+Used in analysis published in Kotta et al., "Metallic chemical potentials in an insulating topological state" Direct questions to Erica Kotta at eck325@nyu.edu.

 ----- Instructions on how to run the code -----

 Save all files in this repository into the same folder, then run XYmap_gui.m

 If you don't already have an XY scan dataset saved into a mat file: